• Critical Mass by PhotoLucida 2025

 I will disguise myself as you

-The sudden and unwanted emigration wrenched me from calm and comfortable life of a middle-aged architect into the one of an exile in a new land.
-In these times, I turned to photography as a way of holding my family together, of inventing meaning where certainty was gone.
+The sudden and unwanted emigration wrenched me from the calm and comfortable life of a middle-aged architect into the one of an exile in a new land, where I turned to photography as a way of holding my family together, of inventing possibilities for new ways of existence.

-This work is my means of coping with the despondency and fear of emigration.
-It is also a opportunity to share play with my daughters and leave them with lasting memories of the time we spent together during this difficult chapter of our lives.
-This is one of the ways of being a woman and a mother in a quickly collapsing world.
+This work is my means of coping with the despondency and fear of emigration and an opportunity to share play with my daughters and leave them with lasting memories of the time we spent together during this difficult chapter of our lives.
+This is my reflection on motherhood, female identity, vulnerability, and the fragile boundary between reality and dream.

 "We are proud to present the Diploma Award to Mari Saxon, whose staged photography evokes a haunting visual narrative that oscillates between memory, performance, and inner myth.